 Education has seen a complete overhaul in the last fifteen years.
 Research has moved from the library to the online database, homework from the notebook to the laptop, and lessons from the chalkboard to the iPad.
-Though technology has provided an unprecedented level of versatility and efficiency in the classroom, it’s expensive and can be difficult to manage.
+Though technology now provides an unprecedented level of versatility and efficiency in the classroom, it’s expensive and can be difficult to manage.
 Today, education providers throughout the world are moving IT support to the cloud to keep costs down and maintain efficiency.
 Here’s how they’re doing it:

 Identifying the Customer

 In many organizations, IT service desks and IT support teams are there to help the employees.
 In education, it’s a bit more complicated.
 Devices can be assigned-to or loaned-to students on a temporary basis.
 The responsibility for that device could fall on the students or their parents.
 And of course, there could be assets assigned to classrooms and teachers as well.
 That’s a diverse group of “customers” for a support team to assist.
+For many institutions of higher learning, that means multiple platforms or tools to manage different processes across departments or types of customers.
+It becomes incredibly difficult for IT to create an efficient environment.

 Designing the Experience